utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 # Ultimate Tic-Stack-Toe
 Welcome to this year's Hack-a-Thon!
-The hint was that you would be creating an adversarial agent that can work in a simulated enviornment.
+The hint was that you would be creating an adversarial agent that can work in a simulated environment.
 This year's environment is a simple one with a twist.
 Our environment will consist of a game board, and your program will play in a round robin tournament against other programs.